Golden Parachute: Meaning

 Not always acts as an Anti-hostile

-Sometimes, the compensation component of the Golden Parachute is very less in total acquisition cost.
+Sometimes, the compensation component of the Golden Parachute is very less in the total acquisition cost.
 In such a situation, it does not act as an Anti-hostile takeover tool.
 The main purpose of the clause stands still even in such a situation.

 Ignores Years of Service